 Cash flow forecasting is one of the most important jobs of any CFO.

-Your company relies on you to ensure that it has positive cash flow all year round so that it can pay salaries, fund priorities, and meet its financial obligations on time and in full.
+Your company relies on you to ensure that it has positive cash flow (meaning more cash is coming into the business than going out) all year round so that it can pay salaries, fund priorities, and meet its financial obligations on time and in full.

-The unknowns are the inherent challenge with any kind of forecasting whether you are an enterprise or a small business.
-Business owners must estimate how a wide variety of natural, economic, political, and seasonal events to predict how much cash your company will have on hand 12 to 18 months from now.
+The unknowns are the inherent challenge with any kind of forecasting, whether you are an enterprise or a small business.
+That is why it is vital for firm owners to make business forecasts.
+This estimates how various natural, economic, political, and seasonal events predict how much cash their company will have on hand 12 to 18 months from now.

 Obviously, that’s just not humanly possible.